 While the best course of action is to avoid debt, sometimes debt can be unavoidable.
 A car accident where there is not enough insurance can result in a judgment – if the senior caused the accident.
 This is one reason cars are often titled in the name of the principal driver.
 Many seniors have expensive medical bills that aren’t covered by Medicare, Medicaid, or personal insurance.
 Other events can create unexpected debt as well.

 Contact an Experienced Estate Planning Lawyer

 Our offices have been helping estate planning clients for over 30 years.
 We understand the stress, anxiety, and complexity that comes along with legal problems.
-That’s why we strive to make your life simpler.
-In order to do so, we offer Free Consultations.
+That's why we strive to make your life simpler.
+To do so, we offer Free Consultations.
 Click here to get started or call our Sebastian Office (772-589-5500) or our Vero Beach Office (772-774-7771).